-Learn about the history and fundamentals of line art, and get inspired to create everything from minimalistic cartoons to realistic life drawings.
+Learn about the history and fundamentals of line art and get inspired to create everything from minimalistic cartoons to realistic life drawings.

-Line art leaves out the gray area.
+Line art leaves out the grey area.

-Created with pencil, ink, or pixels, line art describes monochromatic illustrations consisting of varying weights or thicknesses of lines.
-You can make line art with any one color on a solid background, although it’s typically done in black and white.
+Created with pencil, ink or pixels, line art describes monochromatic illustrations consisting of varying weights or thicknesses of lines.
+You can make line art with any one colour on a solid background, although it’s typically done in black and white.
 It’s the modern art equivalent of playing a song with a single instrument.
 And it’s not just for easy doodles.
 You can depict even the most intricate subjects using nothing but black lines on a solid background.

 Create worlds with just a single line.

 Line drawings may seem straightforward, but you can achieve a lot with some practice and attention.
 “You have to evoke the transition from dark to light with either crosshatching or line weight, heavier lines being more in shadow, lighter lines indicating that the light source is hitting that side of the object,” says comic artist Jonathan Case.
 “Managing light and dark and conveying dimension is important to master,” says Case.
 “You have to know how to describe an object in detail in order to describe it with very little detail.
 That’s the main draw of line art.
-It can help you communicate form in an efficient manner.”
+It can help you to communicate form in an efficient manner.”

 Many great artists over the centuries have experimented with their own styles of line art.
-Consider the scientific sketches of Leonardo Da Vinci, the abstract line art of Pablo Picasso, and the minimalism of Matisse.
+Consider the scientific sketches of Leonardo Da Vinci, the abstract line art of Pablo Picasso and the minimalism of Matisse.
 In the early 20th century, painter Egon Schiele created contour drawings with little to no shading.
 Schiele’s drawings focus on the expressiveness of the lines and the outer shape of the subject matter.

-Artists use line drawing for still lifes, portraits, book illustrations, and comic books or graphic novels.
+Artists use line drawing for still lifes, portraits, book illustrations and comic books or graphic novels.
 A good line drawer can use one continuous line of black ink to create hip wall art.
 In fact, there’s a large market for Scandinavian (often referred to as “Scandi”) line art prints.
 Other artists use geometric lines to create beautiful patterns.
 And for decades, tattoo design has featured images made with line art, mimicking retro sailor drawings and iconic catalogue graphics.

 Line art drawing tips and inspiration.

 Try using contour lines alone to outline different areas of your subject.
 Or add shading with cross-hatching and varied line weight.
-Either way, line drawing is an effective way to learn about different elements of art, like light, texture, perspective, and composition.
+Either way, line drawing is an effective way to learn about different elements of art, like light, texture, perspective and composition.
 Practice with these line art tips from professional illustrators.

 Vary the weight of your lines.

 Experiment with varied line weights.
-You can use differently sized pens or digital brushes: a medium thickness for the main lines, a thicker one for emphasis, and a thinner one to add small details or shading lines.
+You can use differently sized pens or digital brushes: a medium thickness for the main lines, a thicker one for emphasis and a thinner one to add small details or shading lines.
 Or, you can simply press harder or softer on your paper or digital tablet to get different weights out of one brush.

-A good line art drawing is generally crisp, well-defined, and easy to read.
+A good line art drawing is generally crisp, well-defined and easy to read.
 After some sketching, practice committing to the first line you draw rather than drawing it over and over.
-“Almost every artist starts by making too many lines, and as their competence grows, they learn to commit to the line that they want to make and execute it,” Case says.
+“Almost every artist starts by making too many lines and as their competence grows, they learn to commit to the line that they want to make and execute it,” Case says.

 Never stop sketching.

-Keep a sketchbook on hand to practice.
+Keep a sketchbook on hand to practise.
 Do some warm-up drawings of random items to get your hand comfortable and feeling steady before you sit down to draw what you actually need to depict.
 “I’m more confident when I approach my illustrations if I do a warm-up,” says fashion illustrator Josefina Fernandez.